-CTY Online Programs programs are designed for academically gifted students in grades Pre-K through 12th grade.
+CTY Online Programs are designed for academically talented students in grades Pre-K through 12th grade.
 Eligibility for admission is based on the student's performance on one of several specific tests depending on the student's grade in school.

 Eligibility testing for students in grades 2 through 8 is arranged by CTY’s Talent Search.
 Students who can demonstrate outstanding academic abilities but are unable to test through the Talent Search in time may apply to take one Online Programs course through provisional admission.
 They will need to register for the Talent Search to obtain testing materials.
 To continue in Online Programs or to participate in summer residential or commuter programs, provisional admission students must submit qualifying scores on the appropriate above-grade-level test.
 Contact email@example.com for information.

 CTY Online Programs offers challenging math courses to academically talented students beginning in pre-kindergarten.
 Language arts (Young Readers' Series and Building Blocks) and world language courses (Chinese, Arabic, and Spanish) are available to students in 2nd grade and above.
 Children below 2nd grade who are too young to take the SCAT in CTY’s Talent Search for eligibility can become eligible to enroll in online courses by submitting nationally normed, updated, standardized test results that demonstrate the highest academic potential.
 Examples include but are not limited to: the WISC, WPPSI, Stanford-Binet, KeyMath 3 Diagnostic Assessment, ERB Early Childhood Admission Assessment, Woodcock Johnson, and Cognitive Abilities Test.
 These tests are available from most private practice child psychologists.
 Many parents also arrange for special testing with the CTY Diagnostic and Counseling Center.